At first glance, website globalization and localization seem to be practically the same thing.

 Things like meta-descriptions, file names, image labels and even website URLs need to be accounted for during the globalization process.
 It’s a lot to consider, and organizations doing it for the first time often miss some of these key components of website translation.

 Thankfully, professional language service providers are experienced at these types of conversions and already have set workflows on how to properly optimize websites for global searches and audiences.

 So now that you know what website globalization is, what about its counterpart?
 Where globalization emphasizes the back-end of a website, localization attempts to connect with the reader through translated content.

 Localizing a website often involves more than converting website text.
 Companies will often post documents, videos, charts and other assorted media to supplement the information already found on the main website.
 This project then becomes extremely complicated as translations have to be checked across all different media, and in the case of video/audio, will need voice over or subtitling services in addition to translation.

 When translating into a foreign language, companies need to keep in mind various cultural, contextual and industry-specific terminologies.
 Literal translations often contain errors that confuse your readers and damage your company’s professional image.

 Simply assigning a multilingual employee to perform these conversions may sound acceptable at first, but there is no guarantee that the employee will be able to turn out quality work — especially if there are extensive amounts of content.
 Also, this employee likely has his own workload, which is now being shelved for the sake of this new translation project.

-The best route would be to find a respectable language service provider.
-They have access to linguistic professionals proficient in a variety of languages, both interpreters and translators, and are experienced in working with different mediums.
-Also, these services will most likely have done website globalization and localization before, and can offer you advice on how best to proceed.
+The best route would be to find a respectable language service provider like Accredited Language.
+We have access to linguistic professionals proficient in a variety of languages, both interpreters and translators, and are experienced in working with different mediums.
+Also, as we’ve performed website globalization and localization before, we can offer you advice on how best to proceed.